-Phentermine (trade name Adipex) was among the first FDA approved short-term medications for weight loss and remains available today.
-Phentermine is a sympathomimetic anorexigenic agent.
-A study from 1968 is the only longer-term controlled trial of phentermine (45).
-In this 36-week study, 64 patients were randomized to placebo, phentermine 30 mg
+Phentermine (trade name Adipex) was among the first FDA-approved short-term medications for weight loss and remains available today.
+Phentermine is a

 Diethylpropion (trade name Tenuate), another sympathomimetic and derivative of bupropion, is also an approved short-term drug for treating obesity.
 It acts through modulation of norepinephrine action.
-A 6-month double-blinded placebo-controlled RCT followed by an open-label 6-month extension in 69 adults with obesity demonstrated diethylpropion 50 mg twice a day resulted in average weight loss of 9.8% at 6 months vs. 3.2% with placebo (41).
+A 6month double-blinded placebo-controlled RCT followed by an open-label 6-month extension in 69 adults with obesity demonstrated diethylpropion 50 mg twice a day resulted in average weight loss of 9.8% at 6 months vs. 3.2% with placebo (40).

-Phentermine's and diethylpropion's main side effects are related to their sympathomimetic properties, including elevation in blood pressure and pulse, insomnia, constipation, and dry mouth (46).
-Sympathomimetic agents are contraindicated in individuals with uncontrolled hypertension, known CVD coronary artery (e.g., disease, stroke, arrhythmias, congestive heart failure), hyperthyroidism, glaucoma, or exposure monoamine oxidase inhibitors during or within 14 days of administration.
+Phentermine's and diethylpropion's main side effects are related to their sympathomimetic properties, including elevation in blood pressure and pulse, insomnia, constipation, and dry mouth (45).
+Sympathomimetic agents are contraindicated in individuals with uncontrolled hypertension, known coronary artery CVD (e.g., disease. stroke. arrhythmias, congestive heart failure), hyperthyroidism, glaucoma, or exposure to monoamine oxidase inhibitors during or within 14 days of administration.
 Caution should be used in patients with pulmonary hypertension.